Skip to content

 My research involves a range of questions on beetle biology, including speciation, taxonomy, faunistics, and deep phylogenetic relationships.
 While my primary specialty is the systematics of beetles in the family Histeridae, my intraspecific and faunistic work has covered much of the range of beetle diversity.

-I am interested in making sense of beetles' overwhelming diversity, examining a variety of factors, environmental, geological, and ecological, that have influenced their diversification over a range of spatial and temporal scales.
+I am interested in making sense of beetles' overwhelming diversity, examining a variety of factors, environmental, geological, and ecological, that have influenced their diversification over a range of spatial and temporal scales, particularly in southern Appalachia.

 Beyond exploring scientific questions, I am dedicated to sharing my fascination with the wonders of insect diversity with as broad an audience as possible, and hold onto the hope that a love and appreciation for nature will enable us to conserve a substantial portion of it.